srijan-paul/srijan-paul.github.io/injuly.in/src/blog/jit-02.md

 ---

 In the [previous post](/jit-01/), we set up a simple stack-based bytecode interpreter.
-Now, we'll study the Arm instruction-set, then generate and execute machine code while a program is running.
+Now, we'll study the Arm instruction-set to generate and execute machine code at runtime.

-Know that while I'm on an Apple Silicon laptop, you can still use [qemu](https://www.qemu.org/docs/master/system/target-arm.html) to run ARM binaries x86 machines.
+Know that while I'm on an Apple Silicon laptop, you can still use [qemu](https://www.qemu.org/docs/master/system/target-arm.html) to run Arm binaries on an x86 machine.
-Better yet, you can grab the x86-64 manual and follow along with that instead.
+Better yet, you can grab the x86-64 manual and follow along with a different flavor of assembly instead.
-Lastly, if you're not intimately familiar with the relationship between machine code, assembly files, and C source, you can read [this short guide](/blog/c-source-to-machine-code/) I wrote as a supplement.
+Lastly, if you're not familiar with the relationship between machine code, assembly files, and C source, you can read [this short guide](/blog/c-source-to-machine-code/) I wrote as a supplement.

 Everything I explain here was sourced from [the Arm reference manual](https://developer.arm.com/documentation/ddi0487/latest).